BioMedAI-UCSC/ribpull/README.md

 ---

-🚧 **Under Construction** 🚧

-> This repository is currently under active development.
-Code and documentation will be released upon publication.

 ## Overview

 RibPull is a novel methodology that bridges computational geometry and medical imaging by utilizing implicit occupancy fields to represent CT-scanned ribcages.
 Our approach enables resolution-independent queries, direct medial axis extraction, and smooth morphological operations that are challenging with traditional discrete voxel-based methods.